itop-itsm-ru/dashlet-calendar/README.md

 General:
  - **Title** - header for the calendar
- - **Default view** - which view is used by default when opening the calendar
+ - **Default view** - which view is used by default when the calendar is opened

 View specific settings:
  - **List period** - time interval for a list view